- Figure out your skin type

 - Use a “mild” or “gentle” face wash

 - Use sunscreen whenever you spend an extended period of time outside

-- Apply moisturize daily (preferably one with SPF 30 or higher)
+- Apply moisturizer daily (preferably one with SPF 30 or higher)

-Dry Skin: Your skin doesn’t have enough water in it.
-This can be genetic or caused by your environment.
-Dry skin usually results in irritation, itchiness, redness, and overall discomfort because dry skin is damaged skin.
+This means your skin is dehydrated.
+This can be genetic or caused by the weather or your environment.
+Dry skin usually results in irritation, itchiness, redness, and overall discomfort.

 - Apply moisturizer regularly (especially after a shower or bath)